eduardmelnychenko/make_your_own_url/README.md

    Configure nginx to route your domain name and set up your https certificate (Letsencrypt is a good free choice).
    * Use preset docker image with nginx/Letsencrypt.
 You need just set your domain in `nginx-prod.yml` and then run ``sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build``
+5. On the first run you will need to initialize the database with the following commands:
+   * connect to the app container shell: ``sudo docker exec -it your_own_url /bin/bash``
+   * run flask cli command in the shell: ``flask init_db``
+   * if you see ``DB is initialized successfully`` then everything is good

+## Security & settings
+* .database.env for DB credentials and settings
+* .redis.env for Redis credentials and settings
+* Redis and Postgres hosts are set in `app/creds/settings.py` in corresponding classes